gbook/nidb/index.md

 ### Pre-requisities

-1. **Hardware** - More RAM, faster hard drive(s), and more CPU cores are all beneficial when querying data or performing analysis.
-There are no minimum specifications.
+1. **Hardware** - There are no minimum specifications.
 If the hardware can run CentOS 8, then it should be able to run NiDB.
-2. **CentOS 8** - NiDB currently runs only on CentOS8 (or CentOS 8 Stream).
-Some package dependences may have different names between stream and regular CentOS.
+2. **CentOS 8** - NiDB runs only on CentOS8 (or CentOS 8 Stream).
-3. **FSL** - Follow installation instructions from https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation After installation, note the location of FSL, usually `/usr/local/fsl/bin`.
+3. **FSL** - Install FSL from https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation After installation, note the location of FSL, usually `/usr/local/fsl/bin`.
 Or try these commands to install FSL.
     * `wget https://fsl.fmrib.ox.ac.uk/fsldownloads/fslinstaller.py # this may work`
     * `yum install python2`
     * `python2 fslinstaller.py`